Why Consider a Breast Reduction? | Breast Reduction Surgery Consultation | Breast Reduction Surgery | Recovery Period | Book Consultation

 Breast reduction surgery at NorthEast Plastic Surgery’s Melbourne practice can address:

-Breast reduction surgery (also known as reduction mammoplasty) is for patients who are experiencing issues with physical pain and discomfort, health issues such as infections, and/or emotional and self-image issues caused by large breasts.
+Breast reduction surgery (also known as reduction mammoplasty) is for patients who are experiencing issues with physical pain, discomfort and health issues.

 Patients who seek breast reduction surgery have typically experienced: